Jermaine0Forbes/Linux-how-to/README.md

 ```
 sudo crontab -e

-//in the text editor add this
+// in the text editor add this
 15 3 * * * /usr/bin/certbot renew --quiet

 // At 3:15am the certbot will check if the certificates need to be renewed